merliot/hub/README.md

 PRs/Issues welcomed.

-I'd like to see others build cool devices to share.
+I'd like to see others build cool devices to share and to add to the project.

-There are always TODOs in the code that need attention.

 ## TESTING